Mddct/tensorflow-wenet-deprecated/README.md

-# tensorflow-wenet
+# tensorflow-wenet(deprecated)
-this is respo to reproduce wenet in tf
+this is respo to reproduce wenet in tf, will reimplemenet by jax

 * this is a repo to reproduce wenet in tf
 * step by step (on going)